Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to something or someone with great potential or value that is not yet refined or polished.
-The phrase uses "diamond" metaphorically and doesn’t imply an actual rough diamond but a person or thing with untapped value.
+The idiom uses "diamond" metaphorically and doesn’t imply an actual rough diamond but a person or thing with untapped value.

 Origin: